 Bridges Academy of Fine Arts

-Encourage your child’s neurological and physical development with an 8-week curriculum that includes you (or a caregiver) in a sequence of singing and movement that’s literally child’s play!
+Encourage your child’s neurological and physical development with an engaging curriculum that includes you (or a caregiver) in a sequence of singing and movement that’s literally child’s play!
 Birth through preschool.
 Targets five areas of development: musical, physical, intellectual, social and spiritual.
 Classes are 45 minutes and are followed by snack time.
 Unlike other music programs, we do not require a one-to-one parent/child ratio, and you may bring siblings to the same class.
-The eight-week Spring 2017 SongPlay! session begins the week of March 20.
+The eight-week Fall 2019 SongPlay! session begins September 22.
 Tuition is $115 for St. Luke’s members and $125 for non-members.
 There is an additional $35 fee for siblings.
 For more information, please contact Julie Osterman.